 - Gloves (the same type as used in Hockey): Check for proper fit, with good finger and hand mobility.

-- Pelvic protection (“Jill Strap”): if wearing Hockey pants
+- Pelvic protection: girdle or “Jill Strap”/Jock if wearing hockey pants

 - Shin guards: Check for proper length so they protect the knee and shin completely: shin guards are best fitted while the player is sitting.
 Shin guards should be secured with proper shin guard straps.

-- Skates (the same type as used in Hockey): The other most important purchase: skates that will fit the player today, with no more than 1/2? allowed for growth.
+- Skates (the same type as used in Hockey): The other most important purchase: skates that will fit the player today.
 Ensure that there is adequate protection in the ankle, toe and instep areas.
 Improperly fitted skates will hamper the player’s ability to skate.

 - Shoulder pads/chest protector: Adjust to fit the individual at the time of purchase.
 Measure the player’s chest just below the armpits and match the player’s chest measurement to the shoulder pad size in inches.